 - other business entities should we plan to merge with or be acquired by that business entity, or if we undergo a re-organisation with that entity.

-Your personal information may be transferred to, and stored at, a destination outside the European Economic Area ("EEA") and may also be processed by staff operating outside the EEA who work for us, or for one of our service providers.
+Your personal information may be transferred to, and stored at, a destination outside the United Kingdom ("UK") and may also be processed by staff operating outside the UK who work for us, or for one of our service providers.

 At any time, you have the right: